Certification & Courses

 Eligibility for Exemption:

-- Candidates may be exempt from all mentorship requirements if they meet ONE of the following criteria:
+- Candidates may be exempt from all mentorship requirements if they meet the following criteria:

-- A formal education background in a health-related field that includes a practical field component involving group exercise leadership (e.g., Fitness and Health Promotion, Rec Therapy, Kinesiology, Physiotherapy, or equivalent).
+- Optional: A formal education background in a health-related field that includes a practical field component involving standing group exercise leadership (e.g., Fitness and Health Promotion, Rec Therapy, Kinesiology, Physiotherapy, or equivalent).

 Verification Process:

-- Proof of their group fitness-related educational training (e.g., degree, diploma, or certification).
+- Proof of their standing group fitness (aerobics) educational training (e.g., degree, diploma, or certification).

-- Or, documentation of at least 1 year or 50 hours of group fitness instruction experience (e.g., resume, letters of reference, class schedules, or other supporting materials).
+- Documentation of at least 1 year or 50 hours of group fitness instruction experience (e.g., letter of reference from a program supervisor or an experienced program participant if you are self-employed).

 Final Evaluation Requirement: